-Last week, recession rates were characterized in the good range across the Everglades Protection Area (EPA); the fastest recession was experienced in central and southern WCA-3A (an important region for wading bird foraging as we move further into the dry season).
-Current recession rates in WCA-3A North remain at a moderate pace and conditions now seem moderately favorable for triggering white ibis nesting at the Alley North colony but are probably too shallow to support successful wood stork nesting in northern & central WCA-3A.
-Slower recession rates in these areas will benefit nesting wood storks and white ibis.
-Water depths in Taylor Slough and salinities in Florida Bay remain well positioned for this time of dry season.
-Florida Bay minimum flows and levels (MFL) metrics also remain well outside the thresholds of harm.
+Last week, recession rates across the Everglades Protection Area (EPA) were mostly within the good range.
+However, central WCA-3A-an important region for wading bird foraging as the dry season progresses-continues to experience elevated recession rates.
+Currently, recession rates in WCA-3A North remain moderate, with conditions appearing favorable for triggering white ibis nesting at the Alley North colony.
+In northern WCA-3A, conditions are reasonably supportive of wood stork nesting success, with expected foraging habitat available in WCAs 3A, 2A, and 1.
+However, the outlook for stork nesting success in WCA-3A South is poor, as the current rate of dry-down is expected to result in deteriorating foraging conditions, likely leading to nest abandonment.
+Slower recession rates in these areas would improve nesting prospects for both wood storks and white ibis.
+Meanwhile, water depths in Taylor Slough and salinities in Florida Bay remain well-positioned for this point in the dry season.
+Florida Bay's minimum flows and levels (MFL) metrics also remain well above harmful thresholds.